Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 Productivity, Positivity and Motivation:

 - Time management- prioritise the most important things at hand if you’re running out of time.
-Focus on your present tasks to increase productivity.
+Focus on your high priority tasks to increase productivity.
 You can do more in an hour than in a day if you focus.
 Stop being late and rushing to places or things- leave extra time to spare and get the most out of your experiences.
 But also realise when to relax and not participate to avoid being overwhelmed.

-- Don’t view special events through a snapchat filter or a camera lens; stop trying to ‘do it for the gram’ and savour the special moments, after you’ve documented them on film of course.
+- Don’t view special events solely through a filter or a camera lens; stop trying to ‘do it for the gram’ and savour the special moments, after you’ve documented them on film of course.

 - See every new day and week as a fresh start- the concept of New Year is an insignificant illusion.
 It’s never to late or too early to start doing something you need to do or living your life how you want it.